memosasoft/fake-news-detector/README.md

 With this URL Reputation API you can detect potentially phishing and malicious URLs.
-We deeply analyze the URL (including the URL content, URL pattern, domain name, HTTP headers, domain TLD, etc)
+We deeply analyze the URL (including the URL content, URL pattern, domain name, HTTP headers, domain TLD, etc) It not free so I will abandonne the API for the moment.

-I found another API that could help the project
+I found another API that could help the project in a more complicated way.

 Search API worldwide news
 https://newsapi.org/?ref=apilist.fun

-with code Locate articles and breaking news headlines from news sources and blogs across the web with our JSON API.
+We could cross reference news events with this API.
 We could us it to validate if the story is fake or is trending.
+But this could get complicated.

 Memo Sim @ Fake news detector filters project

-AFTER TESTING : IT WORKS VERY WELL
+AFTER TESTING : THE LIST CONCEPT WORKS VERY WELL

-List work very well and the system is able to detect bad and good sites.
-I am very happy this module can be used in my spider project to give more intelligence during scrapping.
+The lists work very well together and the system is able to detect bad and good sites.
+I am very happy with this module.
+We are also able to get nice quality indicators and statistics for web page quality source evaluation.